Ranking Every MLB Owner, From Worst to First

 /granite-web-prod/1a/3c/1a3c427da09a4dcfa3bc8f843d8eb988.jpeg)

-A series of shrewd personnel moves on and off the field produced a World Series champion and what looks to be a perennial contender.
+A series of shrewd personnel moves on and off the field has produced two World Series titles in the last six seasons, winning in 2017 and 2022.

 2. Mark Walter (Guggenheim Baseball Management), Los Angeles Dodgers

-Los Angeles Dodgers own Mark Walter at the Los Angeles Dodgers Foundation Blue Diamond Gala at Dodgers Stadium in 2016.Tenure: 8 seasons (2012-present)
+Los Angeles Dodgers own Mark Walter at the Los Angeles Dodgers Foundation Blue Diamond Gala at Dodgers Stadium in 2016.Purchased team: 2012

 Purchase price: $2 billion